alichamouda/todo-app/README.md

 Get back to Grafana, *GetCount* will be set to 0.

-## Workflow
-Workflow are made to automate solution testing and deployment.
-### CI Workflow
-Has to jobs:
-* Check if all tests pass.
-* Check if Coverage Test is above a threshold.
-### CD Workflow
-Has one Job with multiple steps:
-* Checks if code is merged (loop over repo status)
-* Checkout code
-* Fetches for RDS endpoint using aws cli and places it inside the container task definition. ( Task Definition is a JSON file that describes the deployment of the containers inside ECS.
-It includes network driver, volumes, Env. variables, ...)
-* Places DB password, saved as secret in Github repo, inside Task Definition Env Vars.
-* Log to AWS
-* Build image from dockerimage file and places it in Elastic Container Registry ECR.
-* Update the Task Definition to insert the new image ID.
-* Deploy Task Definition on ECS
-* Clean up

 ## ToDo
-Make scripts more abstract and available for other OSs or use tools such as Ansible.
+* Make scripts more abstract and available for other OSs or use tools such as Ansible.
+* Expand the app for more features and why not add a facade.